 - o Jamie arrived early.

-- A dreadful thing happened yesterday.
+- o A dreadful thing happened yesterday.

-- The wall fell down.
+- o The wall fell down.

 Reflexive verbs, whose object is a reflexive pronoun referring back to the subject (the agent of the action), can never be made passive.
-Therefore, a sentence such as would never be reformulated as a passive such as
+Therefore, a sentence such as o She blames herself for what happened.

+would never be reformulated as a passive such as